ViaScientific/vfdocs/docs/ViaFoundry/pipeline_guide.md

 ## Autofill Feature for Pipeline Properties

-To automate the filling of executor properties in Via Foundry, you can utilize the autofill feature.
+To automate the filling of executor properties in Via Foundry, you can also utilize the autofill feature referenced earlier (navigate to or create a base.config file in the `Advanced` section of a pipeline's page).
 There are two types of autofill options
 available: hostname-independent autofill and hostname-dependent autofill.